18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/problem-definition/index.md

 - Optimizing for one objective when training ML models is easier than optimizing for multiple objectives.
 - Easier to tweak the system without retraining models
-- Easier for maintenance since different objectives might need different maintenance schedules.
+- Easier to maintain since different objectives might need different maintenance schedules.

 ## Analyze supporting information